 Putting your child’s high school career on paper.

 In my summer planning guide I mentioned creating the high school resume, also called the activity sheet.
-By putting it together now, your student can see her strengths and how best to present them.
-Something here might spark an essay topic.
-A lot of this information will also go on the college application, so it’ll be handy to have all in one place.
+By putting it together now, your student can see their strengths and how best to present them.
+Something here might spark an essay topic, too.

 Setting up the high school resume Start by checking out the resume of a recent graduate or two from your school—most parents are happy to share—to get an idea of what it should look like.
 The top of the page should have your child’s full name.